djpardis/djpardis.github.io/_posts/2026-02-10-evolution-software-engineering-fortran-llms.md

 <div class="ref-item"><a id="ref-YMO24" href="#ref-YMO24-back">[YMO24]</a> Yeverechyahu, D., Mayya, R., & Oestreicher-Singer, G. 2024.
 "The Impact of Large Language Models on Open-source Innovation." <em>SSRN</em>.
 Available at <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4684662" target="_blank">papers.ssrn.com</a></div>
 </div>

-### The AI era raises the question of what we optimize for now {#ai-era-optimize}

-The history in this article suggests that programming languages were designed for different priorities at different times.
-FORTRAN optimized for machine efficiency.
-Python optimized for programmer time and readability.
-Rust optimizes for memory safety without garbage collection.
-A question the AI era raises is what we optimize for now.
-Readability?
-Raw performance?
-Security?
-And for AI assistants themselves, which languages should they generate?
-The answer may not align with human preferences.
-Models are trained on what exists.
-The languages with the most data (JavaScript, Python, Java, C++) are the ones models know best.
-That favors the languages that dominate open source and Stack Overflow, not necessarily the languages best suited to a given task.
-Whether AI will reinforce the popularity of data-rich languages or eventually learn to generate lesser-known ones well is an open question.

 ### Languages, frameworks, and tools are consolidating, and AI may accelerate the trend {#pl-not-consolidating}

-Research supports consolidation rather than fragmentation.
-Language adoption has long followed a power law, with a small number of languages accounting for most use <a href="#ref-MR13" id="ref-MR13-back">[MR13]</a>.
-GitHub Octoverse shows Python at the top in 2024, driven by AI and data science, with Rust and Go growing but the overall distribution remaining concentrated <a href="#ref-Git24oct" id="ref-Git24oct-back">[Git24oct]</a>.
-The same pattern holds for frameworks and tools.
-Gu et al. find that mainstream languages and frameworks achieve significantly higher success rates in AI-generated code than niche alternatives.
-That disparity creates a feedback loop consistent with a Matthew effect.
-Data-rich ecosystems get better AI support, which in turn reinforces their dominance and introduces non-negligible productivity friction for niche technologies <a href="#ref-Gu25" id="ref-Gu25-back">[Gu25]</a>.
-Consolidation is observed across languages, frameworks, and tools, and current models may be accelerating it.
+Consolidation around a small number of languages, frameworks, and ecosystems has long been the norm.
+Language adoption follows a power law, with a few languages accounting for most use <a href="#ref-MR13" id="ref-MR13-back">[MR13]</a>.
+Gu et al. run thousands of algorithmic coding tasks and hundreds of framework selection tasks and find that mainstream languages and frameworks achieve significantly higher success rates in AI-generated code than niche ones <a href="#ref-Gu25" id="ref-Gu25-back">[Gu25]</a>.

+Twist et al. give eight LLMs coding tasks with expert-written reference solutions that specify which libraries to use.
+They find that LLMs import dominant libraries like NumPy even when those libraries do not appear in the reference solution, in up to 48% of cases.
+For language choice, the same models are given project initialization tasks in domains where Python is suboptimal for performance.
+Python is still chosen in 58% of cases and Rust zero times <a href="#ref-Twist25" id="ref-Twist25-back">[Twist25]</a>.

+On the frontend, observers note that models default to React because it dominates training data, even when simpler approaches would serve the task <a href="#ref-NS25" id="ref-NS25-back">[NS25]</a>.
+The winner-take-all pattern predates AI, however, current models are accelerating it.

 <div class="section-references">
 <strong>References</strong>
 <div class="ref-item"><a id="ref-MR13" href="#ref-MR13-back">[MR13]</a> Meyerovich, L. A. & Rabkin, A. S. 2013.
 "Empirical analysis of programming language adoption." <em>Proceedings of OOPSLA</em>.
 ACM.
 Available at <a href="https://dl.acm.org/doi/10.1145/2509136.2509515" target="_blank">dl.acm.org</a></div>
-<div class="ref-item"><a id="ref-Git24oct" href="#ref-Git24oct-back">[Git24oct]</a> GitHub.
-2024.
-"Octoverse 2024: AI leads Python to top language."
-Available at <a href="https://github.blog/news-insights/octoverse/octoverse-2024" target="_blank">github.blog</a></div>
 <div class="ref-item"><a id="ref-Gu25" href="#ref-Gu25-back">[Gu25]</a> Gu, F., Liang, Z., Ma, J., & Li, H. 2025.
 "The Matthew Effect of AI Programming Assistants: A Hidden Bias in Software Evolution." <em>arXiv:2509.23261</em>.
 Available at <a href="https://arxiv.org/abs/2509.23261" target="_blank">arxiv.org</a></div>
+<div class="ref-item"><a id="ref-Twist25" href="#ref-Twist25-back">[Twist25]</a> Twist, L., Zhang, J. M., Harman, M., Syme, D., Noppen, J., Yannakoudakis, H., & Nauck, D. 2025.
+"A Study of LLMs' Preferences for Libraries and Programming Languages." <em>arXiv:2503.17181</em>.
+Available at <a href="https://arxiv.org/abs/2503.17181" target="_blank">arxiv.org</a></div>
+<div class="ref-item"><a id="ref-NS25" href="#ref-NS25-back">[NS25]</a> Cass, S. 2025.
+"Web Development in 2025.
+AI's React Bias vs. Native Web." <em>The New Stack</em>.
+Available at <a href="https://thenewstack.io/web-development-in-2025-ais-react-bias-vs-native-web/" target="_blank">thenewstack.io</a></div>
 </div>

-### A distinct question is whether AI can improve previous abstraction layers {#ai-improve-abstractions}
+### Can AI improve existing abstraction layers {#ai-improve-abstractions}

-Learned query optimizers have been shown to outperform classical optimizers on some workloads; GenJoin consistently outperforms PostgreSQL on standard benchmarks <a href="#ref-Gen24" id="ref-Gen24-back">[Gen24]</a>.
+Research shows AI improving existing abstraction layers in several domains.
+Learned query optimizers outperform classical optimizers on some workloads, and GenJoin consistently outperforms PostgreSQL on standard benchmarks <a href="#ref-Gen24" id="ref-Gen24-back">[Gen24]</a>.
 In compilers, models trained on LLVM IR and assembly reach a substantial fraction of autotuning search potential <a href="#ref-Met24" id="ref-Met24-back">[Met24]</a>.
-In cloud infrastructure, methods combining demand prediction with reinforcement learning for resource allocation report utilization gains and cost improvements compared to rule-based autoscaling.
-These results demonstrate incremental improvements within existing abstractions.
-Whether AI will yield qualitatively new abstractions (e.g., new models of concurrency, persistence, or distribution) is unresolved.
-Past transitions such as relational algebra, garbage collection, or TCP/IP required conceptual shifts.
-The literature does not yet demonstrate AI producing such shifts.
+In cloud infrastructure, reinforcement learning for dynamic resource allocation has been shown to reduce CPU allocation and improve utilization over rule-based autoscaling <a href="#ref-Fet23" id="ref-Fet23-back">[Fet23]</a>.
+Nevertheless, these results show that AI is already delivering real gains within existing abstraction layers.

-The cost framework implies that new abstractions emerge when the cost of the incumbent exceeds the cost of the alternative.
-AI may lower the cost of exploring new designs, but whether that leads to meaningfully better cloud, databases, or languages is an empirical question for which the evidence is currently limited.
+The cost framework in this article implies that new abstractions emerge when the cost of the incumbent exceeds the cost of the alternative.
+Further, past transitions such as relational algebra, garbage collection, and TCP/IP required conceptual shifts.
+AI may lower the cost of exploring new designs.
+Whether that yields qualitatively new abstractions, such as new models of concurrency, persistence, or distribution, or meaningfully better cloud, databases, or languages remains to be seen.

 <div class="section-references">
 <strong>References</strong>
 <div class="ref-item"><a id="ref-Gen24" href="#ref-Gen24-back">[Gen24]</a> Sulimov, P., Lehmann, C., & Stockinger, K. 2024.
 "GenJoin: Conditional Generative Plan-to-Plan Query Optimizer." <em>arXiv:2411.04525</em>.
 Available at <a href="https://arxiv.org/abs/2411.04525" target="_blank">arxiv.org</a></div>
 <div class="ref-item"><a id="ref-Met24" href="#ref-Met24-back">[Met24]</a> Meta.
 2024.
 "LLM Compiler: Foundation Models of Compiler Optimization." <em>arXiv:2407.02524</em>.
 Available at <a href="https://arxiv.org/abs/2407.02524" target="_blank">arxiv.org</a></div>
+<div class="ref-item"><a id="ref-Fet23" href="#ref-Fet23-back">[Fet23]</a> Fettes, Q., Karanth, A., Bunescu, R., Beckwith, B., & Subramoney, S. 2023.
+"Reclaimer: A Reinforcement Learning Approach to Dynamic Resource Allocation for Cloud Microservices." <em>arXiv:2304.07941</em>.
+Available at <a href="https://arxiv.org/abs/2304.07941" target="_blank">arxiv.org</a></div>
 </div>

 ## [Conclusion](#table-of-contents) {#conclusion}

-Seven decades of software engineering followed consistent economic logic.
+Seven decades of software engineering followed one dynamic.
 When the cost of manual work exceeded the cost of automation, the abstraction won.
-What counted as "cost" differed from case to case (programmer time, portability, errors, capital, scale), but the dynamic was always the same.
+What counted as cost varied.
+Programmer time, portability, errors, capital, and scale each drove different shifts and produced layer upon layer of abstractions that reduced cost and expanded what was possible.

-Programmer time drove most of it (FORTRAN when programmers were scarce, IDEs when mechanical refactoring consumed hours, package managers when dependency management was manual, Spring when J2EE boilerplate dominated, Node.js when context-switching cost time, REST when SOAP required thousands of lines of configuration, AI assistants when boilerplate and documentation lookup consumed programmer time).
-And sometimes even performance didn't matter as much as programmer productivity (Python, Rails, Django).

-Portability mattered when rewriting for each platform cost too much (Unix, C).
-Human error mattered when bugs cost more than prevention (structured programming, garbage collection, STL, TypeScript).
-Cost mattered when capital blocked adoption (Cloud, Serverless, ML frameworks).
-Scale mattered when the manual approach couldn't reach it (NoSQL, MapReduce).
-Sometimes the abstraction delivered better performance than hand-written code (compilers, SQL optimizers, generational GC).

-These motivations produced abstractions that were complete and sound by construction.
-Programmers didn't need to verify them.
-The achievements were eliminating entire categories of errors, increasing development speed, and making software feasible at scale.
-The layers below became infrastructure that programmers could assume rather than verify.

-AI coding assistants share that motivation but differ in one characteristic.
-They reduce programmer time on mechanical tasks (boilerplate, documentation lookup, navigating codebases).
-The tradeoff is that output requires verification.
-Language models predict plausible code from statistical patterns, not formal correctness reasoning.
-Unlike compilers or SQL optimizers, the abstraction is not sound by construction.

-The next decade will see rapid AI improvement alongside persistent verification challenges.
-Generation can be automated.
-Verification requires human judgment grounded in expertise.
-Software engineering will focus more on problems that automation has not yet addressed (ambiguity, tradeoffs, and judgment in novel situations).
-Better formal methods combined with LLMs may eventually alter this balance, but for the foreseeable future verification remains central.
+AI coding fits the same cost logic.
+Assistants reduce programmer time on mechanical work and accelerate production.
+Open source evidence suggests both creation and maintenance benefit.
+Code remains the durable artifact that teams can review, refine, and own.
+Consolidation around dominant languages and frameworks may deepen, a pattern that has long applied.

+Research already shows AI improving existing layers.
+Query optimizers, compilers, and cloud resource allocation all see gains.
+Whether AI will yield qualitatively new abstractions remains open.
+Better tooling and formal methods may narrow the verification gap further.
+Software engineering has absorbed every prior shift, and there is good reason to expect it to absorb this one.

 <div class="note-container post-container">
 <strong>Published version.</strong> We're planning a published edition and would be grateful for your help.
 If you'd like to be a reviewer, please <a href="/reviewer-signup/">sign up here</a>.